MPC without Terminal Ingredients Tailored to the SEIR Compartmental Epidemic Model: MPC without Terminal Ingredients

 Thus, the cost functional penalises deviation of the state from the continuum of disease-free equilibria as well as deviation of the control from its ``nominal'' value (i.e., it minimises societal intervention).
 The parameter $\lambda\in(0,1]$ may be used to weight the importance of these two objectives.
 Note that with this choice of $\ell$ we do not aim for a specific equilibrium point in $\E$ (because $x_1$ is not penalised in the cost) and that $\ell^{\star}$ is \emph{not} positive definite.
-However, as we indicate with the next section's main result (Theorem~\ref{prop:main}), this creates no difficulties in deducing stability of the MPC closed-loop and recursive feasibility of $\OCPT$.
+However, as Theorem~\ref{prop:main} in the next subsection will show, this presents no issues in deducing recursive feasibility of $\OCPT$ and an MPC closed-loop that asymptotically approaches the continuum of disease-free equilibrium points.
 For more results on MPC with indefinite stage costs we refer the interested reader to the papers \cite{berberich2018indefinite, kohler2023stability}.

-We indicate the value function $V_T:\mathbb{R}^3\rightarrow \mathbb{R}_{\geq 0}\cup \{+\infty\}$, $T\in\mbbR_{\geq 0}~\cup~\{+\infty\}$ by,
+We indicate the value function $V_T:\mathbb{R}^3\rightarrow \mathbb{R}_{\geq 0}\cup \{+\infty\}$, $T\in\mbbR_{\geq 0}\cup\{+\infty\}$ by,

 and, with $C\in\mathbb{R}_{\geq 0}$, the sublevel sets by,

 Throughout the paper we assume that if $\mathcal{U}_T(\x^0) \neq \emptyset$ for an arbitrary $\x^0~\in~\mbbR^3$ and $T\in\mbbR_{\geq 0}\cup\{+\infty\}$, then there exists an optimal control (a global minimiser) in $\mathcal{U}_T(\x^0)$.
 For existence results in optimal control we refer the reader to \cite[Ch.9-Ch.16]{cesari2012optimization} and \cite[Ch.4]{Macki2012}.
 Furthermore, if $\mathcal{U}_T(\x^0) = \emptyset$ for an arbitrary $\x^0$ and $T$, we take the convention that $V_T(\x^0) = +\infty$.